Merlijnv/merlijnv.github.io/index.md

 {:.geh}
 ### Grade explanation (Procedural skills)
 For Procedural skills I think I am at proficient.
 I have done writeups of boxes in [Hack the Box](/results/htb).
-I also have done a pentest where I will have done a phising test at a company where we comminicated a test plan and written consent which are described in [Wever](/results/wever).
+I also have done a pentest where I will have done a phising test at a company where we comminicated a test plan and written consent which are described in [the results](/results/company).
 I also done a written report for the [Red vs Blue team events](redvsblue).
 I have done some knowledge sharing by helping others with making the Red vs Blue team pentest report.
 I could improve this by making a secure code review report for maybe the R&D Project.

 <hr>